Conventions and Reservations Terms and Conditions

 - Vouchers are valid for specific date of reservation only.

-uOttawa dining hall meal vouchers must be reserved in advance and picked up either the reception desk of the uOttawa student residence located on uOttawa main campus at 90 University Private or the Hospitality Services’ office.
-From September through April, unused vouchers may be returned to Hospitality Services no later than 5 calendar days post-Activity date for a full refund.
+- uOttawa dining hall meal vouchers must be reserved in advance and picked up either the reception desk of the uOttawa student residence or the Hospitality Services’ office.
+Refer to your contract for more information.